When I sing with my hands

 The wind begins to sing in time with my hand movements.

-When I create a song with my hands I strain my eyes to see the invisible sound.
+When I create a song with my hands, my eyes see the invisible sounds.

 When I take a song out with my hands I feel the breath of the earth.

-When I make a song with my hands, the palm of my hand draws the universe.
+When I make a song with my hands, the my palms draw the universe.